 Who We Are

-He is married to Rev. Dr. Perpetua Fonki a lecturer at the Cameroon Christian University – Kumba Campus, and they are blessed with a son named Fonki Samuel Forba Junior.
+He is married to Rev. Dr. Perpetua Fonki a lecturer at the Cameroon Christian University – Kumba Campus who doubles as PCC National Communication secretary and they are blessed with with two sons; Fonki Junior and Fonki Uriah.

 Rt.
 Rev. Fonki Samuel Forba